shankaritchapurapu/helidon/docs/services/identity.md

 * `ServiceAuthenticationClient`
 * `AuthenticatorClient`
 * `Optional<IAuthorizationClient>`
+* SPLAT-aware Auth SDK request filter factory
 * per-request `IdentityContext`

 The configuration root is `oci.identity`.
 Authentication and authorization are configured independently under:

 * `oci.identity.authentication`
 * `oci.identity.authorization`
+* `oci.identity.splat-aware`

 For request handling, authorization is applied through the Helidon OCI code generation integration.
 Methods annotated with OCI authorization annotations such as `@AuthorizationPermission` are intercepted automatically.
-The generated interceptor runs `AuthContextRequestFilter`, performs authentication and optional authorization, and registers an `IdentityContext` into the Helidon request context.
+The generated interceptor uses `AuthContextRequestFilterFactory` to run a `SplatAwareAuthContextRequestFilter`, performs authentication and optional authorization, and registers an `IdentityContext` into the Helidon request context.
 This replaces the older filter-path configuration model and does not require configuring `oci.identity.filters.*`.

 ---